dreamos82/Dreamos64/README.md

 * Initial Userspace support (so far can run only an idle userspace thread)
 * Basic syscall mechanism (two syscalls are present: one that read input from keyboard, only once and one that print the content of a buffer at line 17 of the framebuffer)
 * Initial basic ELF support (from kernel module)
+* Initial tar support (currently only kernel side): the elf is loaded from the tar file system.

 ## Prerequisites: